nuriC0/c8-clutch-pressure/README.md

 **Understanding MCPs**

-This information is also available on ICs datasheets.
-I have also noted which *GPIO* is to be used with pins.
+This information is also available on ICs datasheets. **Important** I have also noted ESP *GPIO* to be used with pins.
+This is how you 'wire' it.

 ![MCP49x1](MCP49x1.png)